meganide/system-design/detailed.md

 - Auto-scaling & self healing systems: Automatically detect the failure of load balancers and replace with a new instance without manual intervention.

 ## Databases

+### Relational databases
+- great for transactions, complex queries, and integrity
+- ACID compliant -> they maintain the ACID properties
+    - A: atomicity, transactions are all or nothing
+    - C: consistency, after a transaction your database should be in a consistent state
+    - I: isolation, transactions should be independent
+    - D: durability, once transaction is comitted the data is there to stay

+### NoSQL Databases
+- The consistency property is dropped from the ACID
+- MongoDB, Cassandra, Redis, DynamoDB, Cosmos

+Types of NoSQL databases:
+- Key value pairs (Redis)
+- Document based (MongoDB)
+- Graph based (neo4j)

+NoSQL databases are schemaless which means they dont have FK between tables which link the data together.
+They are glued for unstructured data.

+Ideal for:
+- scalability, quick iteration, and simple queries

+### In-memory databases
+It's fast because everything is in memory.

+Very fast data-retrieval.
+Primarily used for caching and session-storage.

+Redis and mem-cache are some examples.

+### Vertical Scaling
+Also called scale up.
+Improve the performance of your database, by enhancing the capabilities of the server where your DB is running.
+Very limited, because there is a maximum limited to the resources you can add to a single machine.

+1. Increase CPU power
+2. Add more RAM
+3. Add more disk storage
+4. upgrade network

+### Horizontal scaling
+Also called scale out.
+Add more machines to the existing pool for resources.

+#### Database sharding
+Distributing different portions/shards of the dataset across multiple servers.

+Sharding strategies:
+- Range-based sharding: Distribute data based on the range of a given key
+- Directory-based sharding: Lookup service to direct traffic to the database.
+- Geographical sharding: Split databses based on geographical locations.

+#### Replication
+Keep copies of data on multiple servers for high availability.

+Master-slave replication:
+1. You have one master and several slaves
+2. Master is responsible for read/write
+3. Slaves are read only
+4. When new data comes in it writes to the master and then that is copied over to the slaves

+Master-master replication:
+1. Multiple databases that can both read and write.

+#### Database performance
+Scaling your database is one thing, but you also need to access the data faster.

+- Caching.
+Cache frequent queries with in Redis to boost performance.
+- Indexing.
+Create index for frequently accessed columns to speed up retrieval times.
+- Query optimization.
+Minimize joins, one way is to denormalize.